Hi! Welcome to Fabulous & Fatigued – a safe space that actually gives two F’s about you and the life you live. Lets start with the basics!

 What’s my story?

-I was diagnosed with Fibromyalgia twelve years ago.
+I was diagnosed with Fibromyalgia thirteen years ago.
 I remember not knowing how to spell or even pronounce it, let alone knowing what it meant to have to live with it!
 Tears rolled down my face for two reasons – the relief that I finally discovered the cause of my excruciating pain and the realization that I was going to be in the same pain for the rest of my life.

-Fast forward twelve years, I’ve had my share of struggles, disappointments, and frustrations.
+Fast forward thirteen years, I’ve had my share of struggles, disappointments, and frustrations.
 It’s difficult having an invisible illness – being in a place where nobody can ever tell how it impacts you on a daily basis, yet it affects every single decision you make in your life.
 I’ve come to realize that I consider it to be a blessing, and a curse at the same time.

 Why this blog?

-If there’s anything I’ve learnt over the past twelve years, it’s that people don’t know enough about chronic illnesses and how life limiting they can be.
+If there’s anything I’ve learnt over the past thirteen years, it’s that people don’t know enough about chronic illnesses and how life limiting they can be.
 Due to this lack of awareness, most people can come across as insensitive in their interactions with us and usually have a very hard time understanding us.
 This blog is a means for me to play my little part in getting these important and meaningful conversations started.

 What’s in it for you?